Unlike many other species of loaches, the reticulated hillstream loach is diurnal. It prefers to remain active during the day.

 Reproduction & Growth

-• Males develop small spike-like breeding tubercles on the snout and on the pectoral fin rays.
+• Males develop small spike-like breeding tubercles on the face and pectoral fin rays.

 • When a female becomes receptive to a displaying male, she allows him to push her off the rocky bottom into the water column, where the two fish clasp each other’s fins before eggs and sperm are released.